 Myth Busted: Coaching is massively rewarding, except when it’s not.

 Conclusion: Still wanna be a coach?

 I am always excited to see new coaches who are successfully changing the world alongside me.
-There are more than enough coaching clients to go around and provided you are committed to doing both the internal work required as well as learning the business skills, there are few other careers that provide the financial and emotional fulfilment that Life/Executive Coaching does.
+There are more than enough coaching clients to go around.
+Provided you are committed to doing both the internal work required as well as learning the business skills, there are few other careers that provide the financial and emotional fulfilment that Life/Executive Coaching does.

-The entire coaching profession, and its client base benefits from coaches who are confident and capable business persons as well as top quality coaches; it’s better for all of us if you are successful.
+The entire coaching profession and its client base benefits from coaches who are confident and capable business persons as well as top quality coaches; it’s better for all of us if you are successful.
 Because of this, if you are a coach or are becoming a coach and could do with support with the business of coaching, I am offering a free coaching or mentoring free session just for you.
-You can book your free session with me by clicking here.
+You can book your free session with me by clicking the button below.

 And, if there is anything else I can help you with, just let me know; we change the world together!